Medgend Icon

 Lithobid

-Always speak with your health care provider before you start or stop any medicine.
-Not using medicine that you need may be more harmful to you and your baby than using the medicine.
+Always talk to your provider before you stop or start any medicine.
+You may take medicine to treat a health problem you had before pregnancy.
+Not using the medicine that you need may be more harmful to you and your fetus than using the medicine.
 For example, many pregnant women take prescription medicines for health problems like diabetes, asthma, seizures, and heartburn.
-The decision about whether or not to take a medicine depends on the risks and benefits.
-You and your health care provider should make this choice together.
+The decision about whether to take a certain medicine should depend on the risks and benefits that go with it.
+You and your provider should make this choice together.

 Food and Drug Administration